Nature Foundation SA

 Joint media release

-Nature Foundation South Australia has a 30 year history of conservation initiatives in South Australia.
-Their Water for Nature initiative establishes partnerships to achieve local environmental watering benefits for the river and the land surrounding it.
+Nature Foundation South Australia CEO Mr Andrew Reilly said the organisation had a proud 30 year history of conservation achievements and is now working in partnership with private landholders, irrigators, the community, private sector and governments to achieve environmental benefits for the Murray River and the land surrounding it.